andromidasj/star-wars-api/README.md

      }
      ```
 5. Make another `GET` request to `http://localhost:3000/api/people/`.
-   - You should see Luke Skywalker removed from the response:
+   - You should see Luke Skywalker removed from the response!
-   - Notice that the current response has C-3PO as the first result, with data that includes the following fields:
+   - Also notice that the current response has C-3PO as the first result, with data that includes the following fields:
      ```json
      {
        // ... other fields